-The submission process is open until 26 September, with the schedule being released on 1 October.
+The submission process is open until early July, with the schedule being released in mid-July.

 Not really.
 Our view is that there is too much tchotchke at a typical conference, so we aren’t having very much, if any.
 We want to focus on communication, interactions and value rather than schwag.